-- 11) Schlabig & Associates, a public accounting firm, is what type of company?
+- 11) Schlabig & Associates, a public accounting firm that provides business consulting to a consumer, is what type of company?

 - A) Manufacturer

 - B) Retailer

 - C) Service

 - D) Wholesaler

-Learning Outcome: Define and use cost-volume-profit analysis to analyze the effects of changes in costs and volume on a company's profits
+Learning Outcome: Define and use cost-volume-profit analysis to analyze the effects of changes.

 - 12) Jiffy Lube, an automotive maintenance company, is primarily what type of company?

 - A) Manufacturer

 - B) Retailer

 - C) Wholesaler

-- D) Service Answer: D Diff: 1
+- D) Service